Magellanis Cormorants are also called Rock shags

 a pair of Brown Skuas

-when the rain starts we are on the way back to the ship
+when the rain starts we head back to the ship